henryyantq/Seamless-Cloning-in-Python/README.md

 # Seamless-Cloning-in-Python
-A python reproduction of Poisson Image Blend (Seamless Cloning) proposed by MSRA on SIGGRAPH 2004.
+A python reproduction of Poisson Image Blend (Seamless Cloning) proposed by MSRUK on SIGGRAPH 2004.

 The foreground is chosen as below: